HoneyRock Graduate Assistantships

 Rotating Graduate Assistantships (RGA)

 Rotating Graduate Assistants enjoy the opportunity of experiential training in multiple work areas during their time as students, depending on their vocational training desires and the availability of work roles.
-This position features:
+The RGA is ideal for those planning to work at small to mid-sized camps, or developing smaller organizations where the staff take on multiple roles.

 - An average of 20 hours of work per week for 24 weeks between September and April, followed by full-time, seasonal staff roles in the summer (May through August).